scottmuc/presentations/git/README.markdown

 Commit messages:
   - [great, is, git, think, I, do not]

+### Empty Repository

-1. Represent an empty initialized repository by having 1 person represent the HEAD.
+Represent an empty initialized repository by having 1 person represent the HEAD.
 They should be spinning because it is pointing to branch master but it technically doesn't exist yet.